Avaiga/taipy-doc/docs/manuals/core/concepts/cycle.md

     those scenarios is selected as the official production plan to be published.
 Using Taipy, each month is modeled as a cycle, and each Taipy cycle can contain one or more Taipy scenarios.

-    The picture on the left shows the tree of entities: Cycles, Scenarios and their associated Pipeline(s).
+    The picture on the left shows the tree of entities: Cycles, Scenarios and their associated Sequence(s).
 There is an existing past cycle for December and a current cycle for January containing a single scenario.

 When comes the end of a _cycle_ (start date + duration), only one of the scenarios is applied in production.
 This